johnalison/obsidian-notes/0-inbox/For a new Liberty.md

 [[Public schools foster inequality]]

 There is no profit or loss mechanism in government to induce efficiency or innovation.
 There is no mechanism for "successful" operations to grow in "unsuccessful" ones to die.

+"Urge immediate abolition as earnestly as we may, it will alas! be gradual abolition in the end.
+We have never said that slavery would be overthrown by a single blow; that it ougt to be, we shall always contend." ([[>>]]) [[Quotes]]

 # Follow-ups